 In some ways, a pillow is the most intimate sleep accessory we use.
 We hug them, rub our faces into them, drool on them… So, when it’s time to buy a new pillow, it’s worth finding out if its materials are natural and compatible with your body.

-In this review, I’ll be testing the Green Pillow from Avocado (can you already tell it’s organic?) in every sleeping position to find out exactly what this pillow is made of, and which sleepers can benefit the most!
+In this review, I’ll be testing the Green Pillow from Avocado (can you already tell it’s natural?) in every sleeping position to find out exactly what this pillow is made of, and which sleepers can benefit the most!
 So let’s dive into the Avocado pillow review.

 Too busy to read the full review?
 Click here to skip to the review summary!